Have you ever wanted to visit or move to New York City? You should definitely do it, and I’ve got tons of fun advice to share with you!

 When I first moved to NYC, I was definitely intimidated by taking the subway.
 I thought I’d miss my stop or get lost.
 That rarely happened to me, but if it happens to you, you can probably find someone to help you.
 Once you get the hang of it though, the subway is easy to navigate.

-I recommend getting a navigation app, like Embark (my fave).
+I recommend getting a navigation app.
 It will help you figure out how to get from point A to point B easily.
 Once you get off the subway, use the map on your phone to make sure you’re headed in the right direction.
 You’ll know pretty quickly if you’re headed in the wrong direction.

 Quick subway tips for being more considerate rider: